 As an example, The Motley Fool was an early proponent of companies like Amazon and Netflix.
 Stansberry Research saw the potential of semiconductor stocks and companies like Broadcom in the early 2000s.

-Both services are built for long-term investors.
-Picks from The Motley Fool are open for at least one year, and typically last three years or longer.
-Picks from the Stansberry Research can be open for even longer – one-fifth of the positions in the current portfolio date from 2012 or earlier.
+Both services are built for long-term stock investors.
+Picks from Stock Advisor are open for at least one year, and typically last three years or longer.
+Picks from Stansberry Investment Advisory can be open for even longer – one-fifth of the positions in the current portfolio date from 2012 or earlier.

 The Motley Fool vs. Stansberry Research: Pick Format and Frequency

-Stock Advisor and Stansberry’s Investment Advisory also take a similar form.
-Both offer monthly alert emails, making the systems extremely easy to follow even for lay investors.
-Stock Advisor includes two picks – one from David Gardner and one from Tom – while Investment Advisory includes just one.
+Stock Advisor and Stansberry Investment Advisory also take a similar form.
+Both offer monthly alert emails, making the systems extremely easy to follow even for beginner investors.
+Stock Advisor includes two picks – one from David Gardner and one from Tom – while Stansberry Investment Advisory includes just one stock pick.
+Neither newsletter includes exchange-traded funds.

 In each newsletter, the information you need to invest is easily accessible in a summary.
 But both newsletters go into detail about why new picks were recommended.
 The Motley Fool tends to keep this explanation fairly succinct and focused on fundamental data.
 Stansberry Research, on the other hand, starts out every newsletter with a long story that ultimately leads into the stock pick.
 If you want a story behind your stock picks, Stansberry Research spins a better tale.

-Portfolio updates are included with each newsletter, offering signals as to when you should consider selling stocks from your portfolio.
-Stansberry Research advises investors to place 25% trailing stop losses on every pick, while The Motley Fool relies on email alerts for unexpected sell orders.
+Portfolio updates are included with each newsletter, offering signals as to when you should consider selling individual stocks from your portfolio.
+Stansberry Investment Advisory subscribers are advised to place 25% trailing stop losses on every pick.
+Stock Advisors subscribers must rely on email alerts for unexpected sell orders.

 Of course, you can view the current portfolio for either service online at any time.
 The Motley Fool also includes several additional lists, including one of stocks currently in the portfolio that you should consider doubling down on.